michalk-k/Home-Assistant-TimscaleDB/timeseries.md

 The configuration requirements were detailed in the previous article.
 Here's a summary:

 1. Home Assistant
-1. Glances - Home Assistant add-on providing system metrics
 1. TimescaleDB (e.g., as a Home Assistant add-on)
 1. LTSS - a custom Home Assistant component publishing data to TimescaleDB
+1. Glances - Home Assistant add-on providing system metrics
 1. Grafana (e.g., as a Home Assistant add-on)

-Ensure LTSS publishes the necessary sensor data to TimescaleDB.
-Example configuration:

 Since we commited to visualize HA hardware metrics, we need to ensure LTSS publishes required sensors to the TimescaleDB.
 My config looks like this: